Pico y placa

 The scheme restricts both private and public use vehicles based on the last digit of the licence plate numbers.
 Four numbers are restricted every day for private use vehicles, and two for public transportation vehicles.
 The restricted digits associated to each day rotate every year.
 Schemes with the same name have been implemented in other Colombian cities, such as Medellín and Cúcuta; and also in Quito, Ecuador's capital city.

-Bogota's Pico y Placa in 2011 is applied to the following plate endings since July 1, 2011 in Bogotá:
+Bogotá's Pico y Placa was applied to the following plate endings on July 1, 2011: